-- D. Schools shall establish reporting and documentation procedures to be followed when a restraint or seclusion technique has been used on a student.
-The procedures shall include the following provisions: - a school employee shall provide the student's parent or guardian with written or oral notice on the same day that the incident occurred, unless circumstances prevent same-day notification.
-If the notice is not provided on the same day of the incident, notice shall be given within twenty-four hours after the incident; - (2) within a reasonable time following the incident, a school employee shall provide the student's parent or guardian with written documentation that includes information about any persons, locations or activities that may have triggered the behavior, if known, and specific information about the behavior and its precursors, the type of restraint or seclusion technique used and the duration of its use; and
+- (d) To improve internal practices relative to incidents of restraint or seclusion, schools shall conduct an annual review and analysis of all incidents in which restraint or seclusion techniques were used, including the number of incidents, the type of incident, personnel involved, the need for additional training, and student demographics. - (6) Schools shall establish documentation and reporting procedures pursuant to the requirements listed in Section 22-5-4.12 NMSA 1978.
+In addition, schools shall provide written or oral assurance of secure storage and access to written documentation in accordance with this rule, 20 USC.
+Section 1232(g), 34 CFR Part 99, the Family Educational Rights and Privacy Act, and any other applicable federal or state laws or rules governing the privacy of such documents. - (a) A school employee shall provide the student's parent with written or oral notice on the same day the incident occurred, unless circumstances prevent same day notification.
+If notice is not provided on the same day of the incident, notice shall be given within 24 hours after the incident. - (b) Within a reasonable time following the incident, no longer than two school days, a school employee shall provide the student's parent with written documentation that includes information about any persons, locations, or activities that may have triggered the behavior, if known, and specific information about the behavior and its precursors, the type of restraint or seclusion technique used, and the duration of its use.
+NMSA 1978, § 22-2C-6.
+Remediation programs; promotion policies; restrictions I. Promotion and retention decisions affecting a student enrolled in special education shall be made in accordance with the provisions of the individual educational plan established for that student.